Enrico Colantoni Biography

 Staying true to his origins, Enrico is a devoted Toronto Maple Leafs fan and is also revered as a skilled Italian chef.

-Enrico lives in Toronto with his wife Rosanna (née Francioni), with whom he has four children.
+Enrico lives in the Greater Toronto area with his wife Rosanna (née Francioni), with whom he has four children.
 He also has two children, Madelyn Francesca and Quintin, with his ex-wife Nancy Snyder.